Configuring The Plugin¶

 products are stored, as the starting point (in our case “Inventory”) in the plugin.

-Otherwise your products are not found (see figure 4-4).
+Otherwise your products can not be found (see figure 4-4).

 The next call of the page, with the plugin on it, shows the inventory as a table (figure 4-5).